Cannot login to http://hda for first time

 See this document: http://ashleyangell.com/2014/04/mysqls-utf8-isnt-really-utf8-and-how-to-properly-support-unicode/ for example.

-#3 Updated by cpg almost 5 years ago
+#3 Updated by cpg over 5 years ago

 It could well be.
 There are a lot of opinions.
 While researching, someone said it's better to use utf8_general_ci because in general, utf8_general_ci is faster than utf8_unicode_ci, but less correct.

 I for one do not understand the nuisances here.
 But I do know that it could easily break some webapps in some subtle ways, because we have occasionally seen this.
 Since I am using mainstream "defaults" in the US, I live in happy bliss, ignoring how the rest of the world does things and how they matter to them.

 For instance, some unicode characters are stored as more than one byte and some apps may see a length of a field as one greater than it is (or one smaller), and it could crash things, strange as it may sound.